Buy food in bulk

 • Make a list of all the things that you use consistently and label reusable containers for storage to make things even easier.
 This can be done for everything from spices to pasta.
 Glass containers are a nice stylish and practical option for storage.

-• Some bulk food stores allow you to order online and create a standard order that has the quantities that fit into your containers.
-Short of that you can have a list on your computer that you can reference before you leave your home.
+• Some bulk food stores allow you to order online and create a standard order with the quantities that fit into your containers.
+Short of that, you can have a list on your computer that you can reference before you leave your home.

 • Will you be perfect?
 No, there are times when that extra packaging is helpful.
 However, you will likely find that avoiding it when you can will improve your life and save you some nice money.